TeamWertarbyte/material-auto-rotating-carousel/README.md

 ## Usage

-The usage is like the material-ui tabs. http://www.material-ui.com/#/components/tabs Create AutoRotatingCarousel as a main frame and add Slides as children.
+The usage is similar to the usage of [Material UI's tabs](http://www.material-ui.com/#/components/tabs).
+Create AutoRotatingCarousel as a main frame and add Slides as children.

 ```js